Friday, January 20, 2017

 Brilliant and I know it might now mean much to some folk but to me Its awesome.

-Thursday afternoon we get given a brief for next week's project.
+Thursday afternoon we were given a brief for next week's project.
 This is the final project and we need to present it on the following Thursday.

 So that was week 15.
 Another great week, and a few more tools in my toolbox.